jdingel/econ35101/readme.md

 ## Course Outline and Reading List

+Jonathan teaches weeks 1 and 6-9
+and
+Rodrigo teaches weeks 2-5 and 10.

 We have opted for a minimalist reading list.
 Every reading listed below is required.
 We will discuss each paper and chapter that is listed in considerable detail.
 Do the readings before class each week.
 If you don't have time to do all the readings before class, we have marked the highest-priority item in each week with an exclamation point.

-If you’re going to be a trade economist, you ought to own the following
+If you’re going to be a trade economist, you ought to own the following books:
-books:

 -   Avinash Dixit and Victor Norman, [*Theory of International Trade: A Dual, General Equilibrium